ryokat3/qiita-sync/README.md

    Your access token must be availble as environment varialbe **QIITA_ACCESS_TOKEN** whenever you execute qiita-sync.
 You need to make the access token secret, not to make it available in public.

-3. (Optional) Check if your access token is valid
+3. Check if your access token is valid

    Your qiita account information will be displayed with the command below.